Village: India

-Iran

-A visit to Iranian villages is always a great experience that gives you a good idea of pure Iranian culture, customs and lifestyle.
-The unique architecture, the local people and their indigenous culture and most importantly, the beautiful landscape of these villages make them a great destination for any type of visitor.
-Some of them have preserved their traditional styles, yet others have changed during the years and become more touristic.
-But still, they all are great choices for those who seek a new, authentic experience in Iran.

 Pakistan

 The majority of Pakistanis live in rural areas.
-According to the 2017 census about 64% of Pakistanis live in rural areas.
-Most rural areas in Pakistan tend to be near cities, and are peri-urban areas, This is due to the definition of a rural area in Pakistan being an area that does not come within an urban boundary.
-Village is called dehair or gaaon in Urdu.
+According to the 2017 census, about 64% of the Pakistani population lives in rural areas.
+Most rural areas in Pakistan tend to be near cities, and are peri-urban areas.
+This is due to the definition of a rural area in Pakistan being an area that does not fall within an urban boundary.
+A village is called deh or gaaon in Urdu.
 Pakistani village life is marked by kinship and exchange relations.

-Central Asia
+Kazakhstan

 Auyl (Ауыл) is a Kazakh word meaning "village" in Kazakhstan.
 According to the 2009 census of Kazakhstan, 42.7% of Kazakhstani citizens (7.5 million people) live in 8172 different villages.
 To refer to this concept along with the word "auyl" often used the Slavic word "selo" in Northern Kazakhstan.

 East Asia

 People's Republic of China

 In mainland China, villages 村 are divisions under township Zh:乡 or town Zh:镇.